kazuho/early-hints/draft-kazuho-early-hints-status-code.md

 # 103 Early Hints

-This informational status code indicates the client that the server is likely to send a final request with the headers included in the informational response.
+This informational status code indicates the client that the server is likely to send a final response with the headers included in the informational response.

 A server MUST NOT include Content-Length, Transfer-Encoding, or any hop-by-hop headers ([RFC7230], section 6.1) in the informational response using the status code.